-He added, “Retreats give you an opportunity to get to know each other and understand personality differences without the pressure of getting a specific job done and that change in context makes a big impact.”
+He added, “Team offsites give you an opportunity to get to know each other and understand personality differences without the pressure of getting a specific job done and that change in context makes a big impact.”

-Noel Tock from Human Made takes relationship building a step further at company retreats.
+Noel Tock from Human Made takes relationship building a step further at team offsites.
 Because the team is remote and many members are nomadic, several of them make travel plans together at retreats to co-work, and maybe even co-live, together in a different part of the world.

-Leah Knobler from Help Scout said that their retreats increase team productivity and collaboration and she notices that when they return from a retreat, there’s a noticeable increase in activity and collaboration on the team’s chat in Slack.
+Leah Knobler from Help Scout said that their retreats increase team productivity and collaboration and she notices that when they return from a team offsite, there’s a noticeable increase in activity and collaboration on the team’s chat in Slack.

-Define and communicate the goal of your offsite
+1. Define and communicate the goal of your team offsite

 What that impact looks like is up to you, but it should align with your business goals, values, or ideally, both.
 Common goals include working on specific project like launching a new feature, completing a strategic plan, building alignment with new hires or after a team reorganization, bringing geographically dispersed teams together, celebrating a milestone, or simply giving your team a break from their daily grind.